fotorius/django-image-styles/README.md

 cd django-image-styles
 python setup.py install
 cd ..
-# If you want pre-installed effects in your database
-python manage.py loaddata django-image-styles/image_styles/image_styles-init.json
 ```
 Add to installed apps in your project `settings.py` and the MEDIA settings:
 ```